 📌 Consider Telehealth for Anxiety Treatment in Connecticut

-Many psychiatric nurse practitioners and psychiatrists in Connecticut offer telehealth appointments, making it easier to access medication management for anxiety.
+Many psychiatric nurse practitioners and psychiatrists now offer telehealth appointments in CT, making it easier to access care from home.

-Having a local provider ensures you can transition between virtual and in-person visits if needed, keeping your care consistent.
+✔ A local provider ensures you can switch between virtual and in-person care seamlessly

 📅 Request a Consultation with Suzanne Gallagher, PMHNP